aws-samples/aws-cdk-stack-builder-tool/README.md

 ### Environment setup

-#### Deploy with AWS Cloud9
-We recommend deploying with [AWS Cloud9](https://aws.amazon.com/cloud9/).
-If you'd like to use Cloud9 to deploy the solution, you will need the following before proceeding:
-- use `Amazon Linux 2023` as the platform.

-#### Local deployment
-If you have decided not to use AWS Cloud9, verify that your environment satisfies the following prerequisites:
+Verify that your environment satisfies the following prerequisites:

 You have: